 5.3 The Net Undercollected Amount would not be allocated to new or incremental load served by new or expanded customer-specific generation.

-6. CDWR Energy Purchases
+6. CDWR Energy Purchases [Subject to further analysis of alternatives in light of contract disclosure.]

 The State obligations associated with CDWR Energy purchases would be relieved through debt financing of past obligations and allocation of forward obligations.